 Airlangga was the king of Java, while Anak Wungsu was the king who ruled in Bali for the longest period of time indicating that Bali had experienced a peaceful time without much turbulence and wars.

-Another theory states that the shrines in Gunung Kawi are tombs belonging to Anak Wungsu and his favorite wives.
+Another theory states that the shrines in Gunung Kawi are tombs belonging to Anak Wungsu and his favourite wives.
 Whichever theory is correct, archaeologists have never found any evidence of human remains buried here.

 All temples or shrines have false doors indicating that they were used for ceremonial purposes only.